-SMS Element Level 1 Ō Doc ref/ remarks Level 2 Doc re remark Input Doc ref/ remarks e SMS [3.3] 3.3/L1/1 3.3/L2/1 3.3/L3/1 There is a procedure for periodic internal audit/assessment of the SMS.
+SMS Element Level 1 Input Doc ref/ remarks Level 2 Input J Doc ref/ emarks Level 3 Input Doc ref/ remarks 3.3/L1/1 3.3/L2/1 3.3/L3/1 There is a procedure for periodic internal audit/assessment of the SMS.
 There is a follow-up procedure to address audit corrective actions.
-SMS audit/assessment has been carried out according to plan. ₽ ₽ 3.3/L1/2 3.3/L2/2 3.3/L3/2 Continuous improvement of the SMS There is a current internal SMS audit/assessment plan.
-There is a process for SMS audit/assessment reports to be submitted or highlighted for the accountable manager's attention when necessary. snc 3.3/L1/3 3.3/L2/3 3.3/L3/3 Continuo There is a documented internal SMS audit/assessment procedure.
+SMS audit/assessment has been carried out according to plan.
+AS [3.
+3.3/L1/2 3.3/L2/2 3.3/L3/2 There is a current internal SMS audit/assessment plan.
+There is a process for SMS audit/assessment reports to be submitted or highlighted for the accountable manager's attention when necessary. impro 3.3/L1/3 3.3/L2/3 1 3.3/L3/3 continuous There is a documented internal SMS audit/assessment procedure.
 The SMS audit plan includes the sampling of completed safety assessments.
-The SMS audit plan covers the SMS roles/inputs of contractors where applicable.
-SMS Component 4.
-Safety Pro motion 4.1/L1/1 4.1/L2/1 4.1/L3/1 n [4.1, 4.2] There is a documented SMS training/familiarisation policy for personnel.
+The SMS audit plan covers the SMS roles/inputs of contractors where applicable. - SMS Component 4.
+Safety Promotion 4.1/L1/1 4.1/L2/1 4.1/L3/1 ation [4.1, 4.2 There is a documented SMS training/familiarisation policy for personnel.
 Personnel involved in conducting risk evaluation are provided with appropriate risk management training or familiarisation.
-There is evidence of organisation-wide SMS education or awareness efforts. catic 4.1/L1/2 4.1/L2/2 4.1/L3/2 Training and communication [4.1 The manager responsible for SMS administration has undergone an appropriate SMS training course.
+There is evidence of organisation-wide SMS education or awareness efforts. munic 4.1/L1/2 4.1/L2/2 4.1/L3/2 ng and The manager responsible for SMS administration has undergone an appropriate SMS training course.
 Personnel directly involved in the SMS (safety committee/SAG members) have undergone appropriate SMS training or familiarisation.
 There is evidence of a safety (SMS) publication, circular or channel for communicating safety and SMS matters to employees.

-4.1/L1/3 The accountable manager has undergone appropriate SMS familiarisation, briefing or training.
+4.1/L1/3 The accountable manager has undergone appropriate SMS familiarisation, briefing or training. -